wix/Detox/docs/APIRef.Screenshots.md

 ![device-screenshot](img/device-screenshot.png)

 As the image includes, for example, the current time (at the top-left corner), running the test in any _different_ time would unnecessarily result in an utter comparison failure, making the test downright useless.
 Fortunately, this can be resolved, by putting the device into "demo mode" (i.e. freezing the irrelevant, volatile elements) .
-For example:
+For example (credits - [Miki](https://github.com/M-i-k-e-l)):

 ```js
 async function setDemoMode() {